FAQs

 Yes, all participants including children can have a t-shirt in their race pack.
 Please select the relevant t-shirt sizes at registration.
 Please note that our children's t-shirt sizes begin at age three to four.

-My RBC Race for the Kids race pack hasn't arrived
+When will I receive my RBC Race for the Kids race pack?

 add remove